 Before the British Thrust SSC took the World Land Speed Record in 1997, it was held by an Earth-bound rocket known as, “The Blue Flame”.
 The car was built by Reaction Dynamics, the company of Pete Farnsworth, Ray Dausman, and Dick Keller who hailed from Wisconsin and it was driven by Gary Gabelich, a man whose accomplishments and feats make guys like Travis Pastrana look like church ladies.
 Over the span of a little more than a month in 1970, the entire Blue Flame crew toiled on the famed salt of Bonneville before resetting the record at a then astounding 622mph in the flying mile and 630mph in the flying Kilometer.

 This 13-minute documentary film follows that month on the salt.
 Like the car, it was sponsored by the American Gas Association.
 The AGA was using the publicity generated by the car as a means to promote the use of natural gas.
 The LNG was injected into the combustion chamber of the hydrogen peroxide rocket engine that powered the car.
-Not being really good at science, we have no idea what benefit this provided other than getting the AGA to foot the bills for this adventure.
+The effect of this was to increase the power of the rocket and the men involve credit the extra thrust created for helping them to set the record.

 We’ll stop yammering now.
 Press play below to see the coolest damned video you’ll watch all week!